gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 ## The old way

 The basic idea in that earlier post was to expand on the [generator pattern described in a slide by Rob Pike](https://talks.golang.org/2012/concurrency.slide#25) by storing the concurrent processes in structs rather than just functions.
-This allows respresenting in- and out-ports as struct fields that can be used to connect in- and out-ports of multiple processes in a more fluent way, which the post described.
+This allows representing in- and out-ports as struct fields that can be used to connect in- and out-ports of multiple processes in a more fluent way, which the post described.

 I have realized some further simplifications of this pattern though.
 One unnecessary thing suggested in that post was to use a method for each out-port, that would ensure that a channel is created for that out-port before returning it.